-How To Improve As Protection Paladin — Battle for Azeroth (BfA) 8.0.1
+How To Improve As Protection Paladin — Dragonflight 10.2

-On this page, you will find out how you can improve at playing Protection Paladin in World of Warcraft — Battle for Azeroth (BfA) 8.0.1.
+On this page, you will find out how you can improve at playing Protection Paladin in World of Warcraft — Dragonflight 10.2.
 We list the common mistakes that you should try to avoid and the small details that can greatly improve your performance.

-It is also very important to try to maximize your Shield of the Righteous casts that are empowered by Avenger's Shield.
-Casting Avenger's Shield increases both the damage and Armor gained from Shield of the Righteous by 20%, and you want to make sure that unless absolutely necessary, it is empowered by it.
+As an additional tip: You should try to ensure that your Shield of the Righteous casts that are empowered by Judgment.
+Casting Judgment increases the damage the target takes from Shield of the Righteous by 25%, and you want to make sure that unless absolutely necessary, it is empowered by it.
 This can be tricky or in some cases impossible to pull off if you need prolonged uptime on Shield of the Righteous and are unlucky with Grand Crusader procs.

 Consecration has a very short cooldown, but a long duration (duration lowered by your Haste as it ticks faster), it is generally very easy to have 100% uptime on Consecration.
 However, since you can only have one Consecration active, and casting it again overwrites the old one, it is a rather big loss to your rotation to constantly be recasting Consecration when you do not have to.
 This means it is important to know how much duration your current Consecration has to know when to prioritize it in your rotation again.

-Light of the Protector is a self-heal with that increases effectiveness the lower health you have.
-Due to its rather long cooldown (17 seconds), you need to restrain from using it until you are rather low in health.
-A common mistake people do is to use it when it is off cooldown and you are missing a little bit of health, thus making it be on cooldown for when you really need it.
+Word of Glory is a self-heal with that increases effectiveness the lower health you have.
+Due to its Holy Power cost outside of 5 stacks of Shining Light you need to restrain from using it until you are rather low in health.
+A common mistake is to spend Holy Power on it when you are only missing a very small amount of of health, thus reducing potential Shield of the Righteous uptime, or wasting a Shining Light buff that makes it free to cast.
 It is a fine line as you obviously need to make sure to not use it too late and you end up dying.
 This requires a lot of knowledge of how high and immediate the incoming damage is.
 You also need to know what cooldowns or active mitigation you have up or available, to make sure you can survive going as low as you can without a risk of dying.
 Planning this takes a bit of practice since it is on the global cooldown.

 Paladins are one of the tanks with the most group utility out there, and it is important to make use of these as it can turn the tide in many situations.
 Your blessings are some of the strongest spells for your group there is, and a common mistake from Paladins is that they only focus on their own play rather than helping the group when possible.
 This is especially true for Blessing of Sacrifice, which can be used often whenever you know a team member will be taking damage; this is even more important for your co-tank in raids.
 Blessing of Protection or Blessing of Spellwarding are also tools you should try to find situations for to help your group out.
 While Blessing of Freedom has more limited uses most of the time, there are still moments where it shines and it is a mistake not to use.

-If you have chosen the Hand of the Protector talent as is often the case, you got an amazing tool for getting allies out of being at dangerously low health with the press of a button.
-Be careful when helping others with this tho, as it puts your main self-heal on cooldown for a rather long duration, but hopefully it means the healer can focus more on you instead of panic healing the both of you.
-It also upsets your rotation since it takes up a global cooldown from your normal rotation
+If you have chosen the Hand of the Protector talent, you got an amazing tool for getting allies out of being at dangerously low health with the press of a button.
+Be careful when helping others with this though, as it does so at the cost of Shield of the Righteous casts or potential self-heals you may need, but hopefully it means the healer can focus more on you instead of panic healing the both of you.
+It also upsets your rotation since it takes up a global cooldown from your normal rotation.

 Lay on Hands is an instant full heal on you or another player that is off the global cooldown.
-This is incredibly strong to get you out of a low health situation should your Light of the Protector be on cooldown, or in real emergencies, if you can not wait for the global cooldown of Light of the Protector, Lay on Hands might need to be used.
+This is incredibly strong to get you out of a low health situation should your Word of Glory not be free right now, or you not having the Holy Power available, or in real emergencies, if you can not wait for the global cooldown of Word of Glory, Lay on Hands might need to be used.

 If a raid or boss ability will require you to use specific cooldowns, personals, or externals to survive, you want to build up a plan for when to use these strong cooldowns against what abilities.
 Make sure you are using some form of add-on to track other team members strong cooldowns to be able to call for them.